Stihl BR 600 - 677 CFM Gas Backpack Blower

 Zoom on the Stihl BR 600

-It sports a max air speed of 238 MPH and a max air volume rating of 677 cubic feet per minute (CFM).
+It provides a maximum air volume rating of 677 cubic feet per minute (CFM) and an air speed of up to 238 miles per hour (MPH).
 To put it simply, it combines strong airflow to move piles of leaves in the yard with enough force to clear heavier material such as pine needles or acorns from patios and walkways.

-Weighing 21.6 lbs (dry), this backpack unit rests on the user’s back so the arm holding the tube can focus on directing airflow rather than supporting the full weight.
+At 22.3 lbs (dry), the blower’s backpack configuration allows longer use by moving the bulk of the weight off the arms.
 Its throttle is located on the tube, which allows to keep the left hand free.
 The telescopic tube enables quick and easy adjustments: shortening for tight spaces and extending as needed.

 Product Videos